 - What are additional areas related to gender diversity that you would like to know more about in relation to your experiences of gender growing up?

-As a parent and/or caregiver of a gender diverse child, it is important to reflect on these questions because you may or may not be realizing how you are modeling unhelpful or shameful messages regarding gender to your child.
+As a parent or caregiver of a gender diverse child, it is important to reflect on these questions because you may or may not realize how you are modeling unhelpful or shameful messages regarding gender to your child.
 It will also help you explore how you can be more affirming as a parent of a gender diverse youth.

 Is My Child Gender Nonconforming or Transgender?

-With that being said, other times if you observe this behavior, it may mean that your child is transgender and may experience gender dysphoria.
-Generally, determining whether a child is transgender versus gender nonconforming is based on their consistent, insistent, and persistent desire to be seen and treated as the gender they align with that is typically different from the gender they were assigned at birth.6,7,8.
+With that being said, if you observe this behavior continuously, it may mean that your child is transgender and may experience gender dysphoria.
+Generally, determining whether a child is transgender versus gender nonconforming is based on their consistent, insistent, and persistent desire to be seen and treated as the gender they align with that is typically different from the gender they were assigned at birth.6,7,8

 Transgender children will begin to recognize their gender is different from the one they were assigned at birth as early as 2-4 years.4,6 This can persist into their later stages of childhood and adolescence, and is conveyed through their identity, expression, or both.7,8

 Helping and medical professionals refer to this experience as gender dysphoria because it can cause a lot of pain and emotional distress.
-People who identify as transgender as well as gender nonconforming/non-binary can report dysphoria and will seek support to navigate their experiences.4
+People who identify as transgender as well as gender nonconforming or non-binary can report dysphoria and will seek support to navigate their experiences.4

 Young Children